Guiding and inspiring

 Learn more in the Eco Urban Living report:Download

 The firm consists of its values and goals, the business model, and the value-creating processes

 The notion of the ‘Business Idea’, developed by Richard Normann in the 1970s, is the foundation of Synocus’s concept development tradition.
 Later, Normann and Ramírez introduced the concept of Value Co-Production, which was operationalized by Synocus in the Three-Dimensional Offering.
 The conceptual foundation of Synocus and its evolution is described in the doctoral dissertation Customer Orientation and Competence Building.

 What part of the environment to interact with is an important strategic consideration.
-We are working with leading experts in institutions like UC Berkeley, University of Tokyo and Tsinghua University to help our ecosystem members to become global leaders in their own domains.
-By organizing events where they can interact with the experts, we strengthen the cohesion of the ecosystem and provide participants with deeper insights about their business development issues.
+We are working with leading experts in institutions like UC Berkeley, the University of Tokyo, and Tsinghua University to help our ecosystem members to become global leaders in their own domains.
+By organizing events where they can interact with the experts, we strengthen the cohesion of the ecosystem and provide participants with deeper insights into their business development issues.

 Read more about our workshop with professor David Teece:Read more

 Learn more about the Ecosystem Internationalization Day seminar:Learn more